 These are not questions, but some version of this sentiment comes up more often than you might think.
 (And almost always from high school students, funnily enough!)

 Although the classical Sirens were originally depicted as seductive and deadly bird-women, over the centuries, sirens and mermaids became synonymous to the point that it's far more common now for people to associate the word "siren" with aquatic women.
-Everyone from Pre-Raphaelite painter John William Waterhouse to the filmmakers behind Disney's "Pirates of the Caribbean: On Stranger Tides" (with its mermaid character Syrena) has chosen the new association over the old.
+Pre-Raphaelite painter John William Waterhouse, the filmmakers behind Disney's "Pirates of the Caribbean: On Stranger Tides" (with its mermaid character Syrena), and the showrunners of Freeform's mermaid TV drama "Siren" have all, at some point, chosen the new association over the old.

 Isn't the evolution of language fascinating?